GolosChain/golos-reference/git_guildelines.md

 Some changes are so minor as to not require an issue, e.g. changes to logging.
 Because the requirement of automated testing, create an issue for them.
 We err on the side of over-documentation rather than under-documentation.
-Branch from `develop`, make your fix, and create a pull request into `develop`.
+Branch from `golos-vMajor.Hardfork.Release`, make your fix, and create a pull request into `golos-vMajor.Hardfork.Release`.

 Suggested formatting for such branches missing an issue is `YYYYMMDD-shortname`, e.g. `20160913-documentation-update`.
 (The date in